Video games can be enjoyed by global audiences — if they’re translated and localized to fit the needs of each market.

 This is another game translation from Zero Wing.
 The original sentence meant something like “with the help of the Federation Government forces, we have taken all of your bases.”
 Without professional translation experts, the sentence got lost in translation.

 Professional video game translation and localization enhances the action and improves the player’s experience.
-Make sure your game is remembered for great gameplay — not game translation bloopers!
+Make sure your game is remembered for great gameplay — and not game translation bloopers — with professional translation and localization services from Accredited Language!
+We offer translation in 200+ languages and dialects.
+What’s more, because we’re a full-service language provider, we can also provide voiceover services when subtitles aren’t enough.

 Trust the professionals at Accredited Language for accurate game translation and localization services.
 Contact us today to learn more.